IDMNYU/dynamicwebappsfall18/learninglogs.md

 Students should have 10 Learning Logs by the end of the semester.
 Plan on doing one every week.
 Every student will also give at least one five-minute Learning Log presentation for the class.

-Learning Logs can be around any client-side web topic we have covered in class where you need more clarity or want a deeper dive.
+Learning Logs can be around any web topic we have covered in class where you need more clarity or want a deeper dive.
 I will update this file with suggestions as the course moves forward.

 To submit a Learning Log: